UNC Greensboro visits Carter and Western Carolina

 BOTTOM LINE: Western Carolina faces UNC Greensboro after Avyonce Carter scored 23 points in Western Carolina’s 66-53 loss to the Wofford Terriers.

 The Catamounts are 6-2 on their home court.
-Western Carolina is first in the SoCon with 14.7 assists per game led by Jada Burton averaging 5.2.
+Western Carolina leads the SoCon averaging 35.9 points in the paint.
+Tyja Beans leads the Catamounts scoring 4.0.

-The Spartans are 3-1 in SoCon play.
-UNC Greensboro is third in the SoCon with 9.6 offensive rebounds per game led by Khalis Cain averaging 3.9.
+The Spartans have gone 3-1 against SoCon opponents.
+UNC Greensboro is fifth in the SoCon scoring 65.9 points per game and is shooting 41.9%.

 Western Carolina makes 45.1% of its shots from the field this season, which is 6.9 percentage points higher than UNC Greensboro has allowed to its opponents (38.2%).
-UNC Greensboro averages 65.9 points per game, 3.4 fewer than the 69.3 Western Carolina gives up.
+UNC Greensboro has shot at a 41.9% clip from the field this season, 1.6 percentage points higher than the 40.3% shooting opponents of Western Carolina have averaged.

-The Catamounts and Spartans match up Saturday for the first time in SoCon play this season.
+The Catamounts and Spartans square off Saturday for the first time in SoCon play this season.

-Nya Smith is shooting 29.3% from beyond the arc with 1.4 made 3-pointers per game for the Spartans, while averaging 10.4 points.
-Jayde Gamble is shooting 42.7% and averaging 11.3 points over the last 10 games.
+Nya Smith averages 1.4 made 3-pointers per game for the Spartans, scoring 10.4 points while shooting 29.3% from beyond the arc.
+Jayde Gamble is averaging 11.3 points and 2.4 steals over the last 10 games.

 LAST 10 GAMES: Catamounts: 6-4, averaging 77.1 points, 33.7 rebounds, 16.7 assists, 7.0 steals and 2.5 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 69.8 points per game.